 With support from the National Oceanographic and Atmospheric Administration (NOAA) and the National Estuary Research Reserve System (NERRS), our team is working with four coastal New England communities to test a new way of building community-wide risk-management capabilities.
 At the heart of our strategy are games: face-to-face role-play simulations that bring mixed groups of residents together for a couple of hours to imagine what they might do to reduce climate change risks in a hypothetical community that’s a lot like theirs.
-(Our project website is available athttp://necap.mit.edu.
+(Our project website is available at http://necap.mit.edu.
 This work builds on the previous use of climate change role-play games to build collective risk-management capacity in Maryland.4)

 The four communities we are working with are Wells, Maine; Cranston, Rhode Island; Barnstable, Massachusetts; and Dover, New Hampshire.
 We have prepared climate change impact projections for each municipality.
 Our next step is to discuss these projections with officials, business leaders, and residents in our partner towns to identify serious vulnerabilities in each community.

 Based on climate change projections and what we learn about local vulnerabilities, we will create a role-play simulation for each community.
 These games will require groups of six people to imagine they live in a hypothetical coastal community facing the same sort of climate change risks and barriers to adaptation as the real-world town the game was designed for.
 Game participants will receive a short scenario spelling out the reasons they have been asked to come together to deal with the possible risks posed by climate change.
 Participants will also be asked to imagine that they are playing a certain role in this hypothetical community, for example, as a planner or an environmental advocate.
 Each person will receive confidential instructions telling them about their role and their role’s interests.
-We will construct the roles in each game so that, as in real life, conflicting interests make it difficult to reach agreement about how to handle climate change risks.
-Then, with a packet of technical information in hand, game participants will have 90 minutes to see whether they can come to agreement about what their hypothetical community should do to manage climate change risks.
+We will construct the roles in each game so that, as in real life, conflicting interests make it difficult to reach agreement on how to handle climate change risks.
+Then, with a packet of technical information in hand, game participants will have 90 minutes to see whether they can come to an greement about what their hypothetical community should do to manage climate change risks.

 Once we start playing these games with large numbers of people in each community, participants will be asked to complete a very short questionnaire before each game begins, and another once the game is over.
 We want to see if game playing has any impact on their views about climate change risks and whether and how these risks might be managed.